Once a Thief

 "I guess that's good..."
 She trailed off with a sigh.

-"-is overrated!"
-He beat her to the punch, shaking his head.
-"How old are you now anyway?
+"Overrated!"
+He shook his head.
+"How old are you?
 Fifteen?
 Sixteen?"

 "Seventeen, actually," she muttered.